cecelot/site/src/content/blog/othello.md

 });
 ```

-This code above handlers all of the connecting (and reconnecting, too, I think) for me, and provides a simple `sendJsonMessage` function to use to my heart's content.
+This code above handles all of the connecting (and reconnecting, too, I think), and provides a simple `sendJsonMessage` function to use to my heart's content.
 I sprinkled in some examples of usage of this function earlier, and I'll show one more important one here:

 ```ts
 const stringifyPiece = (piece: Piece) =>